Autianic/clockworkpi-linux/README.md

 udisksctl loop-delete -b /dev/loopn
 ```

+Get `idbloader-ddr-800MHz.img`, `uboot.img`, `trust.img` from the release
+section if you haven't built U-Boot.

 `dd` the U-Boot binaries into the `./mmc.img`:

 ```
-dd if=./idbloader.img of=./mmc.img bs=512 seek=64 conv=notrunc,fsync
+dd if=./idbloader-ddr-800MHz.img of=./mmc.img bs=512 seek=64 conv=notrunc,fsync
 dd if=./uboot.img of=./mmc.img bs=512 seek=16384 conv=notrunc,fsync
 dd if=./trust.img of=./mmc.img bs=512 seek=24576 conv=notrunc,fsync
 ```

-Exit root if you haven't already and proceed with the next steps.
-Keep Linux
+`exit` root and proceed with the next steps.
-compiling in the background.

 ### Run Arch Linux ARM in a VM